rchanpra/blackjack/README.md

 value than the dealer's hand, but not exceeding 21.
 The dealer will be an AI that acts exactly the same as a casino dealer, in which the dealer will draw until the dealer's hand is at least 17 in value.

+## Blackjack Ruling
+- Decisions are hit, stand, and double down.
+- Blackjack is the strongest, followed by 5-card Charlie, and then normal hand.
+- Winnings are 2 times the bet.

 ## How to Play
 1. Bet
-2. Hit or stand
+2. Inspect cards dealt and make decisions
 3. Wait for the dealer's turn
-4. Repeat
+4. Repeat until broke or satisfy

 ## Targeted Users